 School of Health Professions

 The School of Allied Health Sciences' innovative programs and location in the world's largest health complex combine to prepare our students for successful careers shaping the future of healthcare as physician assistants, nurse anesthetists and orthotists and prosthetists.

 Through the Center for Educational Outreach, the College partners with school districts and other entities to run a network of magnet schools and provides and in-person and web-based resources for teachers, students and the general public.
-The Office of Diversity and Community Outreach Saturday Morning Science program motivates inner city students from the 7th to the 12th grade, to reach their highest potential.
+The Office of Institutional Diversity and Inclusion Saturday Morning Science program motivates inner city students from the 7th to the 12th grade, to reach their highest potential.